Frequently-Asked Questions About Therapy and Counseling

 Yes.
 As licensed therapists we abide by all HIPPA laws and regulations.

 What is therapy or counseling like?

 We offer an integrative approach to counseling that will provide you with the benefit of many perspectives.
 We maintain a foundation in evidence-based, effective practices.
 We have found that integrating Mindfulness into sessions can help people heal on a deeper level.
 We work from a theoretical approach called Interpersonal Neurobiology.
 This means we look at issues through a broad lens including the client’s brain, mind, and relationships.
 When appropriate, we integrate Cognitive Behavior Therapy and Solution-Focused techniques into a Person-Centered approach.
 We also offer online sessions for teens, adults, couples, and families.

 We hope these frequently-asked questions about counseling and therapy have provided some clarity for you.
 If you have more questions, We’re here to help.
-Email us at email@example.com or call 541 550-7940 to schedule a counseling appointment.
+Contact us by submitting a contact form form or calling 541 550-7940 to schedule a counseling appointment.